Bridge Active

 Imported from Manual S at CFM

 Caution: Airflow mismatch.
 Manual S was verified at CFM.
-Changing this may invalidate your equipment selection.
+Changing this may invalidate your equipment screening.

 If entered, this value takes precedence over BTU/ΔT.